 Here is a simple yet common scenario:

-Bob buys 1 BTC on Coinbase, he then transfers this to Binance before selling.
+Bob buys 1 BTC on Coinbase, which he then transfers to Binance before selling.
 Bob only imports Binance data to the CryptoTaxCalculator platform.
 The balance showing on the dashboard is -1 since the platform doesn't yet have the initial purchase details of 1 BTC from Coinbase.
 The solution is for Bob to upload his Coinbase account so the platform knows where the BTC was bought and where it came from when it was sent to Binance.

 1. A missing buy or trade